 A sinus infection (sinusitis) can cause pain around your eyes, eyelid swelling and other symptoms that can affect your vision.
-Get eye pain and vision changes checked out by an eye doctor as soon as possible to avoid vision loss, eye problems and other health issues.
+Get eye pain and vision changes checked out by an eye doctor as soon as possible to avoid vision loss and other eye health issues.

 What is sinusitis?

 Sinusitis is an inflammation or infection of the sinuses, which are hollow spaces near your eyes and nose.
 The sinuses make mucus, which drains out through your nose.
-Typically filled with air, a blockage in the sinuses causes them to fill with fluid.
-This extra fluid promotes germ growth and the potential development of a viral, bacterial or fungal sinus infection.
+Typically filled with air, sinuses that are blocked fill with fluid.
+This extra fluid promotes germ growth and the potential development of a viral, bacterial or fungal infection.

-The maxillary sinuses (the sinuses below your eyes) are the ones most likely to get infected.
+The maxillary sinuses (below your eyes) are most likely to get infected.
 A maxillary sinus infection may cause pain below the eyes and in the cheeks.
 You also have sinuses:

 Congested or runny nose

-In addition to eye pain or sinus pain behind the eyes, there are other eye symptoms that may be caused by sinusitis or other sinus issues.
+In addition to eye pain or pain behind the eyes, there are other eye symptoms that may be caused by infection-related sinus pressure.
 These may include:

-Sinus pressure and eye watering – In some cases, a chronic sinus infection can lead to watery eyes (epiphora).
-But these symptoms may also be caused by many other conditions.
-For example, a cold or allergies may cause eye watering and a feeling of stuffiness or pressure.
-And a cluster headache can similarly cause pressure, watery eyes and stuffy nose.
+Eye watering – A chronic infection can lead to watery eyes (epiphora).
+But these symptoms may also be caused by other conditions.
+A cold or allergies may cause eye watering and a feeling of stuffiness or pressure.
+A cluster headache can similarly cause pressure, watery eyes and a stuffy nose.

-Sinus pressure and swollen eyes – A sinus infection can also lead to eyelid swelling and eye puffiness.
-This can occur when the sinuses between and below your eyes may become inflamed and clogged with mucus.
-The swelling typically goes away as your sinusitis improves with treatment.
+Swollen eyes – You may also experience eyelid swelling and eye puffiness.
+This can occur when the sinuses between and below your eyes become inflamed and clogged with mucus.
+The swelling typically goes away as your condition improves with treatment.

 Sinus problems such as chronic sinusitis can also cause blurry vision, vision loss and other problems due to optic nerve damage caused by chronic inflammation, although this is rare.